-- Chapter tests will be timed and administered online in Connect using McGraw-Hill's proctoring software that you will be required to install.
-Each chapter test will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) a speaking task. - Final Exam is comprehensive and follows the format used for chapter tests.
-It also includes a Final Oral Task, which will be in the form of a presentation during class time.
-Details will be announced in class and on Canvas well in advance.
+.
+Each chapter test will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) a speaking task.

+• The Final Exam is comprehensive and will be in the form of a final portfolio task.It includes a Final Oral Component consisting of an interview, presentation, or project.
+Details will be announced in class well in advance.